 In 2021, Apple unveiled the iPhone 13 and iPhone 13 Pro as the successors to the iPhone 12 and iPhone 12 Pro, featuring a smaller notch, the A15 Bionic chip, longer battery life, significantly improved cameras, and new color options across the lineup.

-The iPhone 13 starts at $799, while the iPhone 13 Pro starts at $999.
-As Apple's latest iPhones share a large number of features, should you consider purchasing the lower-cost model to save money, or opt for the high-end "Pro" model?
+When they were both available together, the iPhone 13 started at $799, while the iPhone 13 Pro started at $999.
+As both of these iPhones share a large number of features, should you consider purchasing the lower-cost model to save money, or opt for the high-end "Pro" model?
 Our guide helps to answer the question of how to decide which of these two iPhones is best for you.

 Comparing the iPhone 13 and the iPhone 13 Pro

 The iPhone 13 and iPhone 13 Pro share a majority of features, such as display size, processor, and 5G connectivity.
 Apple lists these same features of the iPhone 13 and iPhone 13 Pro:

 - 6.1-inch Super Retina XDR display with 2532-by-1170-pixel resolution at 460 ppi, featuring HDR, True Tone, P3 Wide Color, and Haptic Touch

 - A15 Bionic chip and new 16-core Neural Engine

 - Sub-6GHz 5G connectivity (and mmWave in the U.S.)

 - 12MP Ultra Wide and Wide cameras with sensor-shift optical image stabilization and 2x optical zoom out